Skip to content

 How to claim

-When lodging documents, make sure you include a covering letter with your name, address and details of what you have lodged.
-If you also give us an email address or mobile number, we will confirm when we’ve received your documents.
+If you give us an email address or mobile number, we will confirm when we’ve received your documents.

 Find out more about lodging and stamping your documents.